Feeling clueless when it comes to money? You’re not alone.

 You probably have a bank account, and you probably have a general idea of how a bank works.
 But not all banks are the same, and some will nickel and dime you with fees.

 Are you paying too much in bank fees?
-Read: Bank Fees to Avoid
+Find out here: Bank Fees to Avoid

 Be savvier about your saving

-Well, saving money can be tricky (re: budgeting!), and many people often conflate it with investing.
-They’re similar, but there are some differences.
-We won’t get all preachy and tell you that you need to save more, but more than one-third of Americans regret not saving more in the previous year.
+Good to know: Many people often conflate saving with investing.
+They can both be used for financial planning, but there are some differences.
+We won’t get all preachy and tell you that you need to save more, but more than half of Americans regret not saving more, according to a Bankrate survey.

-You’ll want to review concepts like compounding and inflation while reviewing your savings goals.
+You may want to consider reviewing concepts like compounding and inflation while tackling your savings goals.

 Learn investing vocabulary

-A portfolio is a term to describe your collection of assets, including stocks, bonds, and cash.
-Your portfolio’s performance refers to how the assets in your portfolio gain or lose value over time.
+A portfolio is an investing term that means your assets, including stocks, bonds, and cash.
+Your portfolio’s performance and return refers to how the assets in your portfolio gain or lose value over time.

 Learn more about investment performance.
 Read: What is Investment Performance?